 Taking the time to practice outside adds to ones sense of gratitude and connection with the world.
 It’s always fun to be inside doing downward dog or cat/cows, however, being outside, gives kids a visual representation of the poses they’re doing.

-If there are tall mountains in the environment, they can see how big and full each mountain stands while holding their self up in tadasana (mountain pose).
-If the sun is shining they can practice sun salutations, feeling the light of the sun shinning down and offering its energy.
+If there are tall mountains in the environment, they can see how big and full each mountain stands while holding their self-up in tadasana (mountain pose).
+If the sun is shining, they can practice sun salutations, feeling the light of the sun shining down and offering its energy.
+If you have done some backyard farming in your garden, they can try feeling the miracles of the earth by laying down in Shavasana (lying-down pose).
 Maybe there are dogs or cats passing by, birds flying across the sky, or squirrels climbing up trees.
-Perhaps there are horses, cows, and pigs or dolphins and turtles.
+Perhaps there are horses, cows, and pigs, or dolphins and turtles.

 Ideas for Kids Yoga Outside